Blog Post

 What are HTTPS Records?

 The bottom line: Using an HTTPS record can reduce connection latency by at least one full round-trip, which can be hundreds of milliseconds.
-It's a massive performance win that also enhances privacy.
+It's a massive performance win that also enhances privacy and reliability.

 How to Implement It